-As described below, the BEPP is designed as a planning tool that will align, refine and consolidate the metro's existing planning instruments through a focused investment strategy and implementation plan that will enable fast tracked and inclusive economic growth.
+As described above, the BEPP is designed as a planning tool that will align, refine and consolidate the metro's existing planning instruments through a focused investment strategy and implementation plan that will enable fast tracked and inclusive economic growth.

 The BEPP is complimentary to the metro's other strategic documents, including the Integrated Development Plan, the Budget, the Spatial Development Framework, the Draft Metro Growth and Development Strategy and the Human Settlement Plans.
-It is held that through its prioritized programmes and projects, the BEPP will become a 'change' instrument to effect desired changes in the City's other strategic documents.